Frequently Asked Questions

 A: Switching to a new business energy supplier can be straightforward, but there are a few key factors to consider:

-You can typically switch suppliers if:
+You can typically switch business energy suppliers if:

 • You’re on a deemed tariff: If you’ve recently taken over a new premises, you may be on a deemed tariff, which is often more expensive.